zanattabruno/Energy-Saver-Tests/README.md

 - **scrape-output*.txt**: Output files from scraping operations.
 - **scrape-time.sh**: Script to scrape timing data.

+## Related Repositories

+This project utilizes several other repositories that contain components essential for the deployment and functioning of the Energy Saver application.
+Below is a list of these repositories along with brief descriptions:

+- [**Energy-Saver-rApp**](https://github.com/zanattabruno/Energy-Saver-rApp): Repository for the **Energy Saver rApp**, which implements energy-efficient algorithms and interfaces with the RIC platform to optimize energy usage in 6G networks.

+- [**Handover XApp**](https://github.com/alexandre-huff/handover-xapp): Contains the **Handover XApp**, responsible for managing the handover processes between network cells, ensuring seamless connectivity and quality of service.

+- [**Monitoring XApp (Bouncer RC)**](https://github.com/alexandre-huff/bouncer-rc/tree/TNSM-24): The repository for the **Monitoring XApp**, also known as Bouncer RC.
+This component monitors network conditions and performance metrics, providing vital data for adaptive network management.

+- [**E2 Simulator (E2Sim RC)**](https://github.com/alexandre-huff/e2sim-rc/tree/TNSM-24): Repository for the **E2 Node Simulator** used in the deployment, simulating the behavior of E2 Nodes in the network to test and validate xApps and rApps.

+- [**RIC Platform VESPA Manager**](https://github.com/zanattabruno/ric-plt-vespamgr): An updated version of the **VESPA Manager** from the O-RAN Software Community.
+It manages the VES agents on the RIC platform, handling event streaming and processing.

+- [**VES Collector**](https://github.com/zanattabruno/ves-collector): Repository for the **VES (Virtual Event Streaming) Collector**, which collects and processes event data from various network components, facilitating analytics and decision-making processes.

+- [**InfluxDB Connector**](https://github.com/zanattabruno/influxdb-connector): The **InfluxDB Connector** interfaces with InfluxDB to store and retrieve time-series data for analysis, essential for monitoring network performance and energy consumption.

+- [**E2Sim Environment Manager**](https://github.com/LABORA-INF-UFG/e2sim_environment_manager): Contains the **Environment Manager** for the E2 Simulator, handling environment-specific configurations and deployments to streamline simulation processes.

 ## Docker Configuration

 The `Dockerfiles` directory contains Docker configurations for building container images required by the application.